josephbeuysmum/Dertisch/README.md

 -   API calls;
 -   management of external images;
--   simplified access to Core Data; and
+-   simplified access to Core Data;
+-   simplified integration of bundled json files; and
--   the capacity to add custom proxies and services.
+-   the capacity to add bespoke proxies and services.

 And on the View side: